 Emergency Pediatric Dentist in Northampton, Amherst & Greenfield

 Dental emergencies can be terrifying, especially when they’re happening to your child.
 Please don’t hesitate – contact Northampton Pediatric Dentistry right away if you’re in need of assistance.
-Dr. Tremblay and Dr. Yang will do everything they can to see your case on the same day as your initial call so that much-needed relief can be provided.
+Dr. Tremblay, Dr. Yang, and Dr. Brianna will do everything they can to see your case on the same day as your initial call so that much-needed relief can be provided.
 If an emergency occurs after our offices have closed or on the weekend, our answering machine can direct you to an on-call doctor who will provide assistance.
 What if you can’t reach us right away?
 Our team will provide guidance for how to best manage your child’s condition in the meantime.

 Here are some tips for the most common dental emergencies we see: